 In this context, Timothy Williamson has recently argued that the traditional distinction between a priori and a posteriori knowledge is less than clear-cut, and in particular that it breaks down in connection with the intuitions on which philosophers rely.
 In Williamson’s view, there is a distinctive philosophical method in which intuitive judgements play a central role, but there is no warrant for classifying the relevant intuitions as a priori rather than a posteriori (Williamson 2013).

 However, it is arguable that this does not so much address as by-pass the underlying question.
 Perhaps philosophical intuitions are not best classified as clearly “a priori”.
-But, if philosophy’s distinctive methodology relies on synthetic intuitions, this still seems to call for some explanation of the source of their reliability.
+But, if philosophy’s distinctive methodology relies on synthetic intuitions, this still seems to call for some explanation of their reliability.

 Timothy Williamson has responded to this challenge from experimental philosophy by suggesting that, while the intuitions of ordinary people on philosophical matters might be unreliable, those of philosophers in particular can be trusted.
 In his view, a proper philosophical training winnows out mistaken philosophical reactions (2007: 191; 2011).
 However, this position still seems to call for a positive explanation of how synthetic philosophical knowledge might be established without a posteriori evidence, even if it is restricted to trained philosophers.

 The possibility of such an explanation is not of course to be dismissed out of hand.
-We will do well to remember that a priori does not just mean analytic.
 There is no contradiction in the idea of experience-independent access to synthetic truths.
 After all, until the eighteenth century no modern philosopher doubted that God had bestowed on us powers of reason that would enable us to arrive at perception-independent knowledge of a range of synthetic claims.
 Even if few contemporary philosophers would still appeal to God in this context, there are other possible mechanisms that could play an equivalent role.
 It is not to be ruled out that our biological heritage, for example, has fixed a range of beliefs in us whose reliability owes nothing to our individual ontogenetic experience.
 Indeed there is a case for viewing certain aspects of our cultural heritage as playing a similar role, imbuing us with certain beliefs whose justification rests on ancestral rather than individual experience.

-However, there is a way of understanding the role of thought experiments in philosophy that evades this worry.
-Instead of viewing them as designed to elicit authoritative intuitions to which philosophical theories must defer, they can instead be seen as devices which help us to articulate our implicit assumptions when we are threatened with paradox and have difficulty finding a solution.
+However, there is a way of understanding the role of intuitions in both science and philosophy that evades this worry.
+Instead of viewing them as designed to elicit authoritative judgments to which philosophical theories must defer, they can instead be seen as devices which help us to articulate our implicit assumptions when we are threatened with paradox and have difficulty finding a solution.

 Recall a point made at the beginning of our discussion of methodological naturalism.
 Philosophical problems are typically occasioned by some kind of theoretical tangle.
 Different but equally plausible lines of though lead us to conflicting conclusions.
 Unraveling this tangle requires that we lay out different theoretical commitments and see what might be rejected or modified.
 A useful heuristic for this purpose may well be to use intuitions about imaginary cases to uncover the implicit synthetic assumptions that are shaping our thinking.
 This can help us better to appreciate our overall theoretical alternatives, and assess which gives the best overall fit with the a posteriori evidence.

 This perspective on philosophical thought experiments shows why we should positively expect many of the intuitions they elicit to prove wanting.
 Perhaps there are contexts outside philosophy where various kinds of a priori intuitions can be relied upon.
-But if philosophical problems typically arise because we are unsure about what exactly is amiss in the overall set of synthetic claims we bring to the world, then it would seem only to be expected that the fault will often lie in the implicit assumptions behind our thought-experimental reactions.
+But if philosophical problems typically arise because we are unsure about what exactly is amiss in the overall set of synthetic claims we bring to the world, then it would seem only to be expected that the fault will often lie in the implicit intuitions driving our judgements about cases.

 It is worth noting that this often happens with scientific thought experiments too.
 Galileo’s intuition that light bodies fall as fast as heavy ones was vindicated by subsequent physics.
 But the verdict can also go the other way.
 For example, the assumption behind the Einstein’s argument against the completeness of quantum mechanics is nowadays rejected.
 But this certainly did not mean that his thought experiment was worthless.
 On the contrary, it led J. S. Bell to the derivation of the eponymous inequality whose experimental confirmation ruled out local hidden variable theories.